Falyrion/AdvancedArmorStands/README.md

 The config.yml-file contains configuration options for the plugin.
 To apply any changes, save the file and reload or restart your server.

 > ❗ If you are looking to disable player heads, please refer to the Permissions-Section.
-To disable player heads you have to set the permission `aa.heads` to `false`.
+To disable player heads you have to set the permission `aa.head` to `false`.

 <table>
     <thead>